 1 2 3 4 5 Country and type of foundation (if necessary) Requirement to keep accounting records for foundations formed under domestic law Type of accounting records kept for foundations formed under domestic law Retention period for accounting records Notes Argentina Yes Inventories, balance sheet, profit and loss account.
 10 years Aruba Yes The books and records of a foundation must provide a proper insight into the assets and liabilities, rights and obligations of the foundation at all times.
 10 years Austria Yes All records necessary for the determination of the tax liability.
 7 years The Bahamas Yes Records regarding all sums of money received, expended and distributed, all sales and purchases and assets and liabilities of a foundation.
 Minimum of 5 years is required for transaction records for anti-money laundering.
 Belgium Yes Same as for companies.
-10 years Costa Rica Yes Statutory books, invoices and other documents supporting transactions.
+10 years Chile Yes, if the foundation engages in commercial activity Records must be according to GAAP, and include a balance sheet and all supporting documentation.
+6 years, or longer if needed to establish future tax liability (e.g. carryforward of losses) Costa Rica Yes Statutory books, invoices and other documents supporting transactions.
 4 years Czech Republic Yes Audited financial statements.
 5 or 10 years Denmark Yes In such a way that all revenues and expenses are clear.
 5 years Finland Yes All business transactions must be presented in order of recording and in systematic order.
 It must be possible at all times to control the completeness of the accounting entry posting and form an overall picture of the events, balance and result of the business activity.
 For every business transaction there must be a voucher.
 The foundation must draw up an annual report that gives a true and fair view of the enterprise's assets, liabilities and equity, financial position and results for the year.
 The annual report must be audited.
 10 years France Yes, if a foundation engages in an economic activity.
 Balance sheet, profit and loss account and an annex on a yearly basis.
-10 years Germany Yes Accounting records necessary to permit the calculation of taxable income.
-10 years If the foundation is engaged in a trade or business the accounting rules of the Commercial Code become applicable.
-Furthermore state laws may impose particular accounting requirements.
+10 years